bhavinks84/entralogin-main/README.md

 - Access tokens expire in **15 minutes**; refresh tokens in **7 days**.
 - Refresh tokens are stored in Redis and revoked on logout (token rotation).
-- OTPs are stored in Redis with a 10-minute TTL and deleted after first use.
+- OTPs are stored in Redis with a 10-minute TTL and deleted after first use (optional path).
 - Password reset tokens are SHA-256 hashed before being stored in MongoDB.
 - CSRF is mitigated on the OAuth2 flow using a random `state` parameter validated via cookie.
 - All auth cookies are `HttpOnly`, `SameSite`, and `Secure` in production.